nesfit/ICS/Lectures/Lecture_02/PITCHME.md

 +++
 #### `delegate` vs `interface`
 * A problem that can be solved with a delegate can also be solved with an interface
-* Delegate design may be a better if:
+* Delegate design may be better if:
   * The interface defines only a single method
   * Multicast capability is needed
   * The subscriber needs to implement the interface multiple times